 Clarifications in relation to this ITT must be raised within the timescales provided.

-Bidders are required to respond to requests for clarification as requested and no later than within 3 working days or as stated in the clarification request..
+Bidders are required to respond to requests for clarification as requested and no later than within 3 working days or as stated in the clarification request.
 If in the opinion of the Council the Bidder fails to provide an adequate response to one or more points of clarification, the Tenderer may be excluded from progressing further in the process.

 The Council reserve the right to decline to make an award for the service requirements, or to abandon or cancel the Tender process.
 The Council will not be responsible for any costs or expenses incurred as a result of following this course of action.